lyrasis/archivesspace-client/README.md

 Archivesspace Client
 ====================

-Interact with ArchivesSpace via its RESTful API.
+Interact with ArchivesSpace via its API.

 Installation
 ------------